 And it reminds me of this painting:

-Most artists, she said, are taught to apply the light at the end; in other words, they put it on top of their clouds.
+Most artists, she said, are taught to apply the light at the end; in other words, they put the light on top of their clouds.